Moscow tennis tournament canceled over coronavirus cases

-LONDON (AP) The Kremlin Cup tennis tournament has been canceled because of a rising number of coronavirus cases in Moscow, the ATP and WTA tours said Thursday.
+LONDON — The Kremlin Cup tennis tournament has been canceled because of a rising number of coronavirus cases in Moscow, the ATP and WTA tours said Thursday.

 The men’s tournament had been scheduled to start Oct.
 19, with the women’s event set for the following week.